 This is a complex situation because of the varying rules of international taxation.
 Each country determines their own rules of what a tax resident is, usually relating to your length of stay, economic and family ties.
 You will need to check the rules of your home country to see if they would consider you a resident or non-resident for the tax year if you have left home for Canada.

-In some cases, the rules of Canada and your home country can overlap and cause you to end up in a situation where you would be taxed twice, once for being a resident for tax purposes in Canada, and once for still being considered a resident for the tax year in your home country.
+In some cases, the rules of Canada and your home country can overlap and cause you to end up in a situation where you would be taxed twice in a year: once in Canada, and once in your home country.
 Don’t panic!
 Most of the time, international tax treaties exist between countries to avoid this kind of unfair situation where you’d have to pay tax twice on the same income.

-For questions related to the determination of your residential ties, it may be better to seek the help of a tax professional.
-You do not want to accidentally fail to pay your taxes in either Canada or your home country because of misunderstandings of where you were considered a resident for the tax year.
+For questions related to the determination of your residential ties in two countries, it may be better to seek the help of a tax professional.
+You do not want to accidentally fail to pay your taxes in Canada or your home country because of misunderstandings.

 Do I have to declare income earned in another country during the tax year?

 The concept to remember here is that of global income.
 Income earned abroad during the tax year must be declared when you are filing your Canadian tax return.
 However, income of foreign origin will often be taxed at the source by the country of origin.
-If you declare the tax amount and a tax treaty with the country of origin exists, you will be able to benefit from a tax credit because you have already paid tax on that earning once.
+Canada taxes on Canadian source income, aka income you earned in Canada.

 For newcomers, it is required to declare income earned before immigrating to Canada.
 These amounts are not included in global income and are not taxable in Canada.
-However, they are taken into account for the calculation of tax credits (aka, you might qualify for a reduction and have to pay less tax in Canada!).
+They are taken into account for the calculation of tax credits (aka, you might qualify for a reduction and have to pay less tax in Canada!).
+If you are from a country that has a tax treaty with Canada, you benefit from tax credits because you have already paid tax on the foreign income at the source.

 Is the process the same if I am a freelancer or self-employed?